tomto66/Topiary-Presetz/README.md

 * Plugin is found under Topiary Presetz / binaries.
 Feel free to rename it.
 * Install in your VST2 plugin folder.
 You host may need to rescan that folder.
-* Microsoft .Net framework is needed; see manual for details (link below).

 ## Issues